 How to check user login history in WordPress

 Technically, setting up a full user activity log of all your users’ actions (like failed login attempts and error log monitor) is certainly possible, but this type of setup is usually used for WordPress security reasons, and it can slow down your site and make your user experience worse.
 That’s why we opt for a lightweight log for your registered WordPress users with the help of a WordPress plugin.
-This way you’ll still be able to monitor user activity and know the basic information about your user logins without affecting your WordPress site performance.
+This way, you’ll still be able to monitor user activity and learn basic information about your user logins without affecting your WordPress site performance.

 Checking the WordPress login history of your users